archbyte/install/README.md

-## Use these scripts only if you know how to manually install Arch.
+## Use only if you know how to manually install Arch.

 **Boot into the arch install media and run the following commands.**